Sweetwater District reverses decision to cut nationally-renowned music program

-CHULA VISTA – In a surprise move, the Sweetwater Union High School District reversed its decision to cut a nationally-renowned-music program.
+CHULA VISTA, Calif. – In a surprise move, the Sweetwater Union High School District reversed its decision to cut a nationally-renowned-music program.

 Southwest High and Middle School’s steel drum band and mariachi band looked like they were done for good, despite the steel drum band playing the Super Bowl and for two U.S. Presidents.
-Until the band’s director and dozens of former and current students turned out at a school board meeting to ask the council to reconsider.
+That was until the band’s director and dozens of former and current students turned out at a school board meeting to ask the council to reconsider.

 “It was like watching a movie, on the edge of my seat,” said one student who turned out for the meeting.